jnozzi/cocoadev.com/markdown/CoreDataAndNSOutlineView.md

 ----

 *Just like a filesystem.
 Make a root folder that contains **everything**, then display its contents.
 Any root object has this special root folder as its parent.
-The user doesn't need to know about the root folder at all if you only show what's in it. --General/JediKnil*
+The user doesn't need to know about the root folder at all if you only show what's in it. --JediKnil*